Last updated on August 20th 2019

 You’re responsible for damages

 - You must pay the rent no matter what.
 One of the main reasons to sublease is so the subtenants will help you pay the rent, but what if they don’t?
 Well, you still owe the full amount to the landlord.
-Again, it’s very important to carefully evaluate potential subtenants to make sure that they will pay their dues.

 You must ensure subleasing is practical